 10. Wooden Hangers

 While wooden hangers look more stylish than plastic or metal ones, that isn’t actually their intended purpose.
-Original wooden hangers were made from cedar, as cedar is a natural pest repellant (aka less chance of moths chewing at your clothing).
+Manufacturers originally made wooden hangers from cedar because it naturally repels pests, reducing the chance of moths chewing on clothing.

 11. Tiny Lock Hole